jsinger67/Lelek/README.md

 ## Current state of the project

 Lelek isn't actively developed anymore.
 All work is now dedicated to the new [`parol`](https://github.com/jsinger67/parol) parser generator written in Rust.
 Lelek was a proof of concept and I learnt a lot while working on it.
-Some concepts have been taken over to `parol` and some not.
+Many concepts have been taken over to `parol` and some have been abandoned.

-The concept of using regular expressions to generate scanners is closely kept.
+For instance, the concept of using regular expressions to describe scanners is closely kept.
 On the other hand the way of calculating the lookahead was completely reworked in `parol`.
+Also the detection of left-recursions was changed.

 ## Changes in V0.2.1